Holy (Terror) Bowl I

 “Luck has little to do with winning,” I replied with the bravado of a young man on his journey to becoming a gridiron warrior.

 “No, really, you need to be careful,” she insisted in a most concerned voice.
 Barbara explained that she had heard through the grapevine that Marshall Alameida, the stud defensive tackle for the Jesuit Marauders, had guaranteed he would “knock Cabral out of the game.”

 “Ahh, guys say that stuff all the time.
 It’s bull.
 They never back it up,” I consoled her.
 “Don’t worry about me.
 You take care and get better.”
 I promised to visit her the next night.

 The next afternoon, Thursday, would be our final practice of the year.
 For me, it would be the last time I stepped on the CB field in a football uniform.
 Four years of training, pain, sweat and anguish were about to conclude what had been up to that point the most important period of my life.

-When I enrolled at the school in 1966 it was called Bishop Armstrong.
+When I enrolled at the school in 1966 the school was called Bishop Armstrong.
 Unlike my uncles and cousins, I never enjoyed the privilege of attending the “old” Christian Brothers, located at 21st Street and Broadway.
 Around the mid-50s, the Catholic diocese opened Bishop Armstrong as a two-year co-ed school for upper division students and Christian Brothers became an all-boys school for freshmen and sophomores.
 But by the time I entered high school, Christian Brothers had closed and Bishop Armstrong had become a four-year, all-male institution.